robcarver17/pysystemtrade/docs/futures.md

 It's important to be clear where data is coming from, and where it is going to, during the intialisation process.
 Once we're actually running, the main storage will usually be in mongo DB (for production and possibly simulation).

-(Note that for simulation we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
+For simulation we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
 I don't advise using .csv files for production - it won't work.
-As we'll see later, you can use mongoDB data for simulation and production.)
+As we'll see later, you can use mongoDB data for simulation and production.

+Hence there are four possible use cases:

+- You want to run pysystemtrade in production, which requires database storage.
+- You want to run backtests, but from faster databases rather than silly old .csv files
+- You want to update the .csv data used for backtests that is shipped with pysystemtrade
+- You want both database and updated .csv files, maybe because you want to keep a backup of your data in .csv or use that for backtesting

+Because of this it's possible at (almost) every stage to store data in eithier .csv or databases (the exception are roll calendars, which only live in .csv format).

 <a name="set_up_instrument_config"></a>